Tips for Feeding Your Garden Plants with Liquid Organic Fertilisers

 9. Tailor Your Approach to Each Plant

-- Perennials and ornamental plants generally require less frequent applications.
+- Perennials generally require fewer applications.

 Final Thoughts